Helmut Gröttrup: Invention of the smart card

 From 1954 to 1958, Gröttrup worked for Standard Elektrik Lorenz in Pforzheim.
 He participated in developing the ER56, the first fully transistorized data processing system in Germany.
 With this, he installed one of the first commercial applications of data processing for managing the logistics of Quelle's mail-order business.
 In 1956, he and the German informatician Karl Steinbuch coined the word Informatik when they developed the Informatik-Anlage for Quelle's mail-order management, one of the earliest commercial applications of data processing.
 In 1959, he joined the Produktograph company of Joseph Mayr, which was later taken over by Siemens & Halske, for production data acquisition and monitoring.
 In 1965, he formed a company called DATEGE in the data processing industry.
 In February 1966, he filed the patent application "Identification Switch" for releasing a tapping process at a petrol station.

-In 1967 he developed the principles of the smart card within the German patent application DE1574074 as an Unforgeable Identification Switch.
-He continued his ideas together with Jürgen Dethloff as a financial investor and, in 1968 and 1969, they filed several patents which were granted later-on, such as US3678250, GB1317915, GB1318850.
+In February 1967, Gröttrup introduced the idea of incorporating an integrated circuit chip onto a plastic carrier and filed the patent DE1574074 in West Germany for a tamper-proof identification switch based on a semiconductor device.
+The parallel application DE1574075 described contactless communication via inductive coupling which became the basis for near-field communication (NFC) and radio-frequency identification (RFID) technology.
+The German Patent and Trade Mark Office has acknowledged these patent applications as the invention of the smart card.
+The primary use of the invention intended to provide identification by individual copy-protected keys for releasing the tapping process at unmanned gas stations or ID Card applications.
+In September 1968, Gröttrup, together with Jürgen Dethloff as an investor, filed further patents for this identification switch, first in Austria and in 1969 as subsequent applications in West Germany (DE1945777), the United States (US3678250 and US3678250), Great Britain (GB1317915 and GB1318850), and other countries.